cbeery/how-to-set-up-github-pages/index.md

-Here's you: You want to make a web page, you don't want to mess with HTML or don't even know what the hell that is, and your budget is approximately zero dollars.
-Keep reading.
+Here's you: You want to make a web page, you don't want to mess with HTML or don't even know what the hell that is, and your budget is approximately zero dollars. **Keep reading**.

 You'll need;